The process of finishing our basement was long and detailed but now we have a whole floor of new space! Here’s a guide on how you can do it too.

 - finishing touches

-If you are hiring any part of the project, be sure to think about the time frame.
-For example, we decided to hire drywall and flooring.
-We had companies come out about 3 weeks before we planned on needing that item to give us bids and schedule when they would start (most companies were about 2 weeks out but sometimes longer so plan ahead).
+If you are hiring any part of the project, consider the time frame carefully.
+For example, when we were looking for someone to install drywall and flooring, we had companies come out about 3 weeks before we planned on starting.
+They gave us bids and a schedule for when they would start (most companies were about 2 weeks out but it could be longer so plan ahead).

 FRAMING, INSULATION, AND ELECTRICAL

-We decided to complete all of this ourselves and it took us about 3 weeks to complete (we were working weekday nights and Saturdays only).
-If you want to see more details on these steps be sure to visit our insulation and framing a basement post.
+We were able to complete all of this ourselves in about 3 weeks (we were working weekday nights and Saturdays only).
+If you want to see more details on these steps, visit our insulation and framing a basement post.

-SIDE NOTE about lights: We debated using recessed lights but we used regular lightboxes because of our air vents in the rooms being in the way.
-But the lights we used are amazing, more on that in a minute.
+SIDE NOTE about lights: We debated using recessed lights but in the end, we used regular lightboxes because our air vents in the rooms were in the way.
+But the lights we used are amazing – more on that in a minute.

 INSTALLING INTERIOR DOORS

 After drywall, interior doors are installed.
 You can see how to easily install your own interior doors on this post.
-But the key is using these quick door hanger.
+The key is using these quick door hanger.

-We decided we wanted our walls and trim/baseboards the same color.
-So I did install the bedroom and closet trim/baseboards before painting because the carpet would be in these rooms.
-But the hall and bathroom had to be added after flooring.
+We wanted our walls and trim/baseboards the same color.
+I installed the bedroom and closet trim/baseboards before painting because the carpet would be in these rooms.
+The hall and bathroom had to wait until after flooring.

-I decide to purchase a bigger paint sprayer for this job, I purchased the Graco LTS 15 Airless paint sprayer which is the same as the Graco Magnum X5 Paint Sprayer (the one I purchased was on sale at the time).
-I really liked this sprayer because it was very easy to use and clean.
+I realized I needed a bigger paint sprayer for this job.
+I purchased the Graco LTS 15 Airless paint sprayer, which is the same as the Graco Magnum X5 Paint Sprayer (the one I purchased was on sale at the time).
+I really like this sprayer because it was easy to use and clean.

-This part I did not like (well priming was NOT fun).
-Plus a basement is dark and I did have some paint runs because it was hard to see.
-But overall the walls turned out great.
+This is my least favorite part (well, priming was NOT fun).
+Plus, a basement is dark and I had some paint runs because it was hard to see.
+But overall, the walls turned out great.

 SIDE NOTE: I set up my garage as a painting station for the doors and other trim.
-This way I was painting everything at one time.
+This way, I was painting everything at the same time.